go-gl/mathgl/README.md

 It will either go away or replace the current code once a decision is made on what's best.
 Or maybe I'll just leave it there if people want to import it

-## Reflection?
-Really?
-In a MATH package?

-This attempt is basically the polar opposite of the last attempt, forget speed in an attempt to generalize code.
-This is still very early on in the project's lifecycle, I figure eventually we'll decide on a healthy mix of the two.

-In the current iteration, the has a lot less switches and type-checking that makes use of an interface and wrapper.
-It makes the math look a LITTLE ugly, but it switched a ton of code duplication and switch statements with just a little code duplication to wrap basic math functions like "add" (in util.go).

 # TODO: